Nonprofit Partner Award

 Dr. Howard Sheridan, and his wife, Brenda.
 Both are graduates of UF, Howard a 1965 graduate in Chemistry and Brenda a graduate the same year in Journalism.
 Howard and Brenda have been long-time friends and supporters of our Department, their generosity extending back to 1981.
 As one of our most successful alumni, we are extremely fortunate that Howard and Brenda have again and again made the choice to give back to the Department and the University.
 They established the Sheridan Fund in support of student scholarships and fellowships in 2008, and Howard and Brenda were one of the first to make a gift in support of the Chemistry/Chemical Biology Building, donating one million dollars in support of the only auditorium in this building: the Dr. Howard and Brenda Sheridan Auditorium, AND his gift included a special collection of his prize-winning nature photography, which adorns the hallway outside the auditorium.

 Gene Inman PhD ’82 Chemistry

 Gene Inman worked at Eli Lilly for three decades, nearly half of that time in senior executive roles, during which he was a constant and consistent advocate for our college, recruiting many newly minted PhDs for Lilly.
 When he retired, he and wife, Wanda, returned to Gainesville, where he enjoys playing golf and serving the university as a ranger at the Mark Bostic Golf Course. as well as chairing the Chemistry Leadership Board.
-In fact, Gene was the very first board member to commit and along with Wanda make a gift for what is now Joseph Hernandez Hall and showed tremendous leadership during its construction by asking other board members to follow his lead, to which they responded enthusiastically.
+In fact, Gene was the very first board member to commit and along with Wanda make a gift for what is now the Chemistry/Chemical Biology Building and showed tremendous leadership during its construction by asking other board members to follow his lead, to which they responded enthusiastically.